 Microsoft already ended mainstream support for Windows 7 on January 13, 2015.
 However, they recently announced that on January 14, 2020, they will “no longer provide security updates or support for PCs running Windows 7.”

 This means even if any security issues are found in the Windows 7 software, Microsoft will not fix these security issues for individual users.
 Large companies, however, can still receive security fixes but at higher prices.

 Yes, your computer will still turn on and you’ll still be able to use your programs and surf the Internet.
 However, applications such as Google Chrome and Mozilla Firefox will eventually drop their respective browsers for Windows 7 users.
 Another popular browser, Microsoft Edge, does not work on Windows 7 at all.

 Additionally, you might experience hardware issues.
 Wireless bluetooth keyboards and mice might not pair properly with your Windows 7, and new drivers to connect speakers or printers might not work properly.

 What steps should I take?

 Also make sure to up your FixMeStick usage on those Windows 7’s for an extra layer of protection.
-Try running it twice a month instead of once a month.
+Try running it twice a month instead of just once.

 Does this happen with Apple?

-With Apple it’s more of a guessing game.
+However, with Apple, it’s more of a guessing game.
 Remember when they used to name it’s operating systems after big cats?
-Well you didn’t receive a notification but security updates for Version 10.8 Mountain Lion are far gone.
+Well, you didn’t receive a notification but security updates for Version 10.8 Mountain Lion are far gone.

 Most recently Apple has stopped releasing security updates for El Capitan.
 On the Apple Security Release page, the only place Apple publishes their security updates, you can see El Capitan was last patched in June 2018.